 The State of Oregon has adopted non-binding targets to reduce GHG (Greenhouse Gas) emissions.
 The State enacted its targets with an expectation of reaching the targets through a combination of renewable energy standards, eventual carbon pricing mechanisms, such as cap and trade regulation or a carbon tax, and assorted "complementary policies."
 However, no specific reductions are mandated as yet.
 The State's targets have been evaluated by state institutions against the aims of the Paris Climate Accord of 2016, which include limiting the increase in global average temperatures to at least below 2 degrees Celsius above pre-industrial levels and pursuing efforts to restrict the temperature increase to 1.5 degrees Celsius above pre-industrial levels.
 On March 10, 2020, Oregon Governor Kate Brown issued Executive Order No. 20-04, "Directing State Agencies to Take Actions to Reduce and Regulate Greenhouse Gas Emissions."
 The Executive Order launches rulemaking proceedings for every Oregon agency with jurisdiction over greenhouse gas-related matters, with the aim of reducing Oregon's overall GHG emissions to 80% below 1990 levels by 2050.
-The Executive Order requires agencies to submit a preliminary report to the Governor by May 15, 2020 regarding potential regulatory program options.
+Oregon agencies, including the Department of Environmental Quality (DEQ) and the Public Utility Commission, issued reports discussing general intent to carry out the Executive Order.
+DEQ is tasked with developing rules for a cap and reduce program that would apply to Avista's gas distribution business in Oregon.
+The agency intends to conduct informal and broad stakeholder consultation during the remainder of 2020.
 We cannot reasonably predict what regulatory proceedings will arise from the Executive Order, nor how the state legislature may undertake additional requirements or revise the State's targets in the future.
 We intend to seek recovery of any new costs associated with these reduction targets, or any new reduction targets, through the regulatory process.